offyotto/Core-Monitor/README.md

 Core Monitor reads sensor data directly from the Apple SMC and surfaces it in your menu bar and dashboard.
 CPU, GPU, memory, battery, temperatures, power draw, fan speeds, network throughput, and disk I/O — all updated every second via IOKit.

 It is written in Swift, built around `host_statistics`, `IOKit`, and `IOPSCopyPowerSourcesInfo`.
 No daemons, no background services, no network connections.
 The only exception is the fan control helper, which is optional and described below.

+Version 12 is the officially notarized release.
+The distributed app is signed and notarized for macOS Gatekeeper, so the standard download-and-run experience is as smooth as possible on supported systems.

 ## UI Preview